 TPM version 2.0 is now a minimum requirement to run Windows 11.
-If you are not aware of TPM, we will give you brief details about it in this post.
+If you are not aware of TPM, we will give you brief details in this post.
 In this gearupwindows article, we will show you three easy methods to check the version number of TPM in Windows 10.
-To know the version of TPM, there is no need to install a third-party tool to know the version of TPM installed on your computer.
+There is no need to install a third-party tool to know the version of TPM installed on your computer.

 What is TPM, and why is it required to install Windows 11?